Frequently asked questions about Homesitters

 What happens if the homesitter has a problem?

-What about food and living expenses?
+What about food and living allowances?

 How can I be sure that my pet will be happy with the homesitter?